The BU Consortium

 For more information regarding Consortium benefits, please contact your district’s Consortium Council Representative.

 Are you interested in learning more about your practice?
 Do you want to implement something new in your classroom?
-Receive funding to try out new ideas and support the learning and growth of educators and students.
+Receive funding to try out new ideas and support the learning and growth of educators and students?
+Applying for a BU Consortium Educator Learning Grant can help you get closer to those goals.
+Learn more about the program and the application process here.

 We have provided two sample applications, Sample 1 and Sample 2, from prior years to help guide your proposal writing.
 We chose these samples because they did an excellent job of addressing each application question with the proper level of detail and clarity.
 We removed any identifiers from these samples to maintain privacy, which is why we left certain fields blank.